 In our three dimensional classes our students develop an understanding of volume, structure, form, scale, and process.
 Students learn basic techniques in modeling clay, relief carving, mold making, and model making.
 This course is designed to explore materials and technical processes in sculpture.

 Our four dimension class introduces students to digital media including digital photography, video, and design.
-Students learn basic editing of video, and photography.
+Students learn basic editing of video with Adobe Premiere Pro and photography with Adobe Photoshop.
 In class we combine the use of many other disciplines with technology and how it can be used as a tool to help capture, alter, refine, abstract, and grow one's ideas.